CDSoft/luax/doc/src/luax.md

 `luax compile` can compile Lua scripts to Lua bytecode.
 If scripts are large they will start quickly but will run as fast as the original Lua scripts.

-## Precompiled LuaX binaries

-In case precompiled binaries are needed (GNU/Linux, MacOS, Windows), some can be found at [cdelord.fr/pub](http://cdelord.fr/pub).
-These archives contain LuaX as well as some other softwares more or less related to LuaX.

-**Warning**: There are Linux binaries linked with musl and glibc.
-The musl binaries are platform independent but can not load shared libraries.
-The glibc binaries can load shared libraries but may depend on some specific glibc versions on the host.

 ## Installation

 ``` sh